LiliaFramework/Lilia/documentation/docs/modules/code_utilities/meta.md

 **Purpose**

-Checks if there is a direct line between this entity and the target.
+Returns true if there is a direct line between this entity and the target.

 | Name   | Type   | Description |